Boku52500/Metaweb/EMAIL_SETUP_INSTRUCTIONS.md

 ---

-**Next Step:** Add Gmail credentials to receive email notifications immediately when clients submit contact forms.
+**Next Step:** Check your Replit console logs to see contact form submissions, or set up a simple webhook service for email delivery to zuiyrandom@gmail.com.